 Vicky Wilson will graduate at 7.15pm.

-More information about Bishop Grosseteste University’s foundation degree routes is available in the university’s prospectus, http://www.bishopg.ac.uk/prospectus, or at www.bishopg.ac.uk/courses.
+More information about Bishop Grosseteste University’s foundation degree routes is available on the University’s course pages.

 15 July 2013